DataWithMukesh/sql-data-warehouse-project/README.md

 ## 🌟 About Me

-Hi, I’m Mu, a passionate Data Analyst skilled in Excel, SQL, and Power BI.
+Hi, I’m Mukesh Patel, a passionate Data Analyst skilled in Excel, SQL, and Power BI.
 I enjoy turning raw data into meaningful insights and building dashboards that support data-driven decisions.
 I’m constantly learning new tools and improving my analytical skills while working on real-world projects.

 Let's stay in touch!
 Feel free to connect with me on the following platforms: